USS Callister: Casting

-"USS Callister" stars Jesse Plemons as Captain Daly and Cristin Milioti as Lieutenant Cole, both previous stars of Fargo.
+"USS Callister" stars Jesse Plemons as Captain Daly and Cristin Milioti as Lieutenant Nanette, both previous stars of Fargo.
 Director Toby Haynes notes that "they always wanted Jesse Plemons for the role of Daly", and that the filming dates and other cast were based around him.
 Milioti accepted the role having only seen a few pages of the script; she said in an interview that Nanette is "a woman in charge [fighting] against a small-minded, misogynist bully".
 Jimmi Simpson, formerly known from Westworld, and Michaela Coel of Chewing Gum are also main characters in the episode; Coel had appeared in the previous Black Mirror episode "Nosedive" as an airport worker.
 Simpson was ill with the flu during filming but noted that his character was intended to be skinny.
 The episode's main cast is rounded out by Billy Magnussen, Milanka Brooks, Osy Ikhile, and Paul G. Raymond.

 Aaron Paul makes a vocal cameo appearance at the end of the episode, whilst Plemons' fiancée Kirsten Dunst makes an uncredited appearance in the office background early on, after asking the director while on set.
 The director had to ask for the single shot she was in to be re-added after the continuity department edited it out.
 Paul's character "Gamer691" was initially supposed to be a "geeky kid", but Brooker believed that the perception of video gamers as creepy was wrong, and "he felt like it was talking down to the audience" as he is a gamer himself.
-He then came up with the idea that the best voice would be Paul's character Jesse Pinkman from Breaking Bad, which featured the character Todd Alquist being played by Plemons.
-They approached Paul, who was a fan of Black Mirror and had already auditioned for a different episode but withdrew due to commitments with Welcome Home.
+He then came up with the idea that the best voice would be Paul's character Jesse Pinkman from Breaking Bad, a show that featured Plemons in the role of Todd Alquist.

+The production approached Paul, who was a fan of Black Mirror and had already auditioned for a different episode but withdrew due to commitments with Welcome Home.
 Paul accepted the part on the condition that his appearance in this episode did not preclude him from being part of another Black Mirror episode.
+He later starred in the space-themed series six episode "Beyond the Sea".
 The part was one of the last elements of the episode to be finished, and it surprised members of the cast when it was screened.